OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 # Pre-requisites
 ## User privileges

-*Create one user in Jama that is dedicated to OpsHub Integration Manager.
+*Create one user in Jama that is dedicated to <code class="expression">space.vars.SITENAME</code>.
 This user should not do any operations from the system's interface.*
 **Please refer to [Add Users](#add-users) section to determine how to create a user in Jama**

 * Below are the permissions required for this dedicated user: